 DARPA’s program to service satellites comes at a time when the Pentagon is increasingly worried about, and planning for, war in space.
 Citing the advancements of Russia and China, the White House’s recently released National Security Strategy cited space as one of the Pentagon’s top priorities and issued this warning: “Any harmful interference with or an attack upon critical components of our space architecture that directly affects this vital U.S. interest will be met with a deliberate response at a time, place, manner, and domain of our choosing.”

 DARPA is focused on fixing satellites in what’s known as geosynchronous equatorial orbit, or GEO, more than 22,000 miles away.
-At that altitude, the orbit of satellites matches the rotation of Earth, meaning that the spacecraft can stay over a fixed spot.
-GEO is where companies such as DirectTV keep their satellites.
-It’s also where the Pentagon keeps classified satellites used for tasks such as detecting nuclear missile launches, guiding precision weapons, conducting surveillance and managing communication.
+At that altitude, the orbit of satellites matches the rotation of Earth.
+GEO is where the Pentagon keeps classified satellites used for tasks such as detecting nuclear missile launches, guiding precision weapons, conducting surveillance and managing communication.

 “The U.S. has some extremely important national security satellites in that region, and they are very concerned about those satellites breaking down, having problems or being attacked,” said Brian Weeden, a director for the Secure World Foundation, an advocacy organization focusing on space security.